Skokie, Illinois: Jewish community

 Skokie attracted Jewish residents as newcomers did not face the same level of hostility as they did in some other Chicago suburbs, where it wasn't supported to sell property to Jewish institutions.
 In the post-World War II real-estate developers and builders that were often Jewish themselves, advertised Skokie in the older, urban Jewish neighborhoods in the South, West and North Sides of Chicago.
 New arrivals were also drawn to the urban planning vision of the Skokie Villager Master Plan of 1946, with its focus on fostering single-family homes rather than apartment living.
 By 1975, Jewish residents made up 57% of the suburb's population.

 An estimated 8,000 Jewish Holocaust survivors settled in Skokie in the 1950s, 1960s and 1970s, making up 10% of the Jewish community in 1978.
 Yiddish was widely spoken and the area developed a Jewish character with synagogues, Hebrew Schools, Jewish delis, kosher butchers, Israeli bakeries and Judaica stores.
 Survivors mostly socialized among each other.

 In 1964, Joseph Neumann, a Skokie resident and survivor of Auschwitz, provided testimony at the trial of one of the concentration camp's guards.

-In early 1960, Skokie Valley Traditional synagogue was one of four synagogues in the Chicago area that was attacked.
+In early 1960's, Skokie Valley Traditional synagogue was one of four synagogues in the Chicago area that was attacked.
 The synagogue, now known as Skokie Valley Agudath Jacob Synagogue, has become the largest Orthodox Jewish congregation in Chicago.

 In 1962, the Jewish Reconstructionist Federation held its annual conference in the suburb.

 In 1970, Dr. Korczak Terrace was dedicated in Skokie, honoring a Polish Jewish martyr, Janusz Korczak.

-In June 1987, the suburb's Holocaust memorial was vandalised.
+In 1987, Skokie unveiled a bronze Holocaust memorial statue.